surifirstpin/biplus_documentation/docs/Views.md

 ## Custom Fields
 Custom fields are user defined fields for which we apply Arithmetic  and logical operations that are supported by database.
-Views are declared to define list of fields (dimensions and measures) and how they are linked to primary table or derived table.

 A view can join many views and the relationship between the views are defined under visualization section in a model file.